- Cryptocurrency scams are still as prevalent as they were in the years after Bitcoin’s creation

 Some of the brightest minds in the world have used the cryptocurrency revolution as a way to bring new and emerging technologies to market.
 Sadly, others have used the emerging crypto market as means to exploit others.
 The problem is that without proper policing, the crypto market has become home to an array of different scams, some of which have been truly devastating.
 We take a look at five cryptocurrency scams that shook the world and the lessons we have all learned from them.

 It might have had an impressive name – after all, OneCoin signifies that it surely is the number one coin, right?
 Wrong, as this coin proved to be anything but a market leading cryptocurrency.
-Revealed as a scam that cost people millions, OneCoin was nothing more than one big fraud.
+Founded in 2014 and shut down over a period of months in 2019 and 2020, OneCoin was revealed to be a scam that raked in over $4 billion.
 During a series of investigations, Indian authorities discovered that OneCoin – despite its supposed honest marketing presence – was a multi-level Ponzi scheme.

 On sheer scale alone, it’s a dual ICO scam that has ripped the world off more than any other.
 Pincoin and iFan were two ICOs promoted by Modern Tech, a Vietnam-based company.
 The amount swindled from honest investors seems to grow every month, but at last count it had scammed 32,000 investors out approximately $650 million.
 These figures alone make it the biggest ICO scam in history, which should tell you that this was no ordinary “get rich quick” operation.

 As authorities grew aware of the scam, Modern Tech abandoned its Ho Chi Minh City office, running away with the money in the process.
 Protesters soon set up camp outside of the building, drawing attention to the company further.
 Following widespread media coverage, the city’s administration ordered further investigations into Modern Tech and its fraudulent operations.